Isan: Waterways

 In this region, rapids and variable flow make navigation difficult on the Mekong River, so large boat traffic is limited in connection with downriver areas.
-Bridges are rare because of the high cost of spanning the wide river; numerous passenger and vehicle ferries link its two sides.
+Bridges are rare because of the high cost of spanning the wide river; passenger and vehicle ferries link its two sides.
 The Second Thai–Lao Friendship Bridge, spanning the Mekong between the cities of Mukdahan (Thailand) and Savannakhet (Laos), was completed and officially opened for traffic on 20 December 2006.
 Some new bridges, not included on the 2005 maps, have been built over smaller rivers and dams.
 Passenger and vehicle ferries also operate across some large reservoirs.

 Improved infrastructure and ease of travel restrictions between Thailand and Laos has allowed the continued movement of thousands of people every day, with people on either side crossing the river to visit relatives, shop, participate in religious festivals, conduct business or day-trip, with the Nong Khai-Vientiane Mukdahan-Savannakhét and Nakhon Phanom-Thakhèk border crossings particularly important due to the construction of bridges.
 Other major border crossings include Bueng Kan-Pakxan and the only non-Mekong checkpoint Chong Mek-Vangtao, although ferries cross the river in other areas.
 The familiarity of the language makes travel and business easy for Isan speakers, who are able to use their language freely in Laos and be understood.